silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/01_Templates/07_Caching.md

 ## Partial caching

 Partial caching is a feature that allows the caching of just a portion of a page.
-Instead of fetching the required data from the database to display, the contents of the area are fetched from the `TEMP_FOLDER` file-system pre-rendered and ready to go.
-More information about Partial caching is in the [Performance](../performance) guide.
+Instead of fetching the required data from the database to display, the contents of the area are fetched from a [cache backend](../performance/caching).

 	:::ss
 	<% cached 'MyCachedContent', LastEdited %>